ngrx/platform/MIGRATION.md

 ### Action interface

-The `payload` property has been removed from the `Action` interface.
-As a result `payload` will no longer be included in the typing for `Actions` in your IDE.
-Of course `Actions` may still recieve a `payload` but as an optional parameter.
+The optional property `payload` has been removed from the `Action` interface.
+As a result `payload` is no longer be included in the typing for `Actions` (i.e. will not show as a property in your IDE).  `Actions` may still recieve a `payload`, just don't be supprised when your IDE does not hint that you provide one.

 ### Registering Reducers